 - Space to run a Poetry Club on campus one day a week (Tuesdays, Wednesdays, or Thursdays) across the partnership.

 - The ability to attend a Professional Development (PD) trainin

-Applications for the 2021-2022 school year are now OPEN.
-If you are interested in having the program at your school, please fill out the application below to begin the process.
-For more information about YCA’s Education Partnerships, please contact Heather Roberts, Director of Education, at firstname.lastname@example.org.
+Applications for the 2024-2025 school year are OPEN.
+If you are interested in having the program at your school, please complete the application below to begin the process.
+For more information about YCA’s Education Partnerships, please get in touch with Heather Roberts, Director of Education, at firstname.lastname@example.org.